enkimute/ganja.js/README.md

 run some quick numbers using the [GAlculator](https://enkimute.github.io/ganja.js/examples/galculator.html) or play [the wedge game](https://enkimute.github.io/ganja.js/examples/example_game_wedge.html) first.)

+## New !

+ganja.js now has a nodejs based templated source generator that allows the creation of arbitrary algebras for C++, C#, python and rust.
+The generated code provides in a flat multivector format and operator overloading.
+Check the 'codegen' folder for the source, several algebras are available in pregenerated versions.

 ## Contents

 [1.
 Reasons to use ganja](#Features)<BR>